andyvanee/andyvanee/_posts/2012-08-20-haskell-influenced-coffee.md

     # Pad a string to len using padding
     String.prototype.pad = (padding, len) ->
-      throw 'Argument 1 for String.pad must me a string' if typeof padding != 'string' throw 'Argument 2 for String.pad must be an integer count' if typeof len != 'number' if @.length < len then (padding + @).pad(padding, len) else @
+      throw 'Argument 1 for pad must me a string' if typeof padding != 'string' throw 'Argument 2 for pad must be a number' if typeof len != 'number' if @.length < len then (padding + @).pad(padding, len) else @

 Now we can change "7" to "007", just by doing `"7".pad("0", 3)`.
 Sure, this